Blog

 A stretch limousine is essentially an elongated version of a regular model.
 By this definition, the SUV limo examples just now can be considered stretch limos.
 For this, however, we have the Chrysler 300C limo, which can hold up to ten passengers.

 Over the decades, limousines grew longer and more spacious.
-From the four and eight-seaters that defined the era of the automobile, today’s models could hold a major party inside with ease.
-That way, every second of having a great night out can be maximised.
+From the four and eight-seaters that defined the era of the automobile, today's models could hold a major party inside with ease.

 Chauffeured Car